-In 1988, Frédéric took over the 1.5 hectares of vines that had been maintained by his grandfather, Marius Genton.
-Since then, the area has been entirely dedicated to grape production.
+In 1988, Frédéric took over the 1.5 hectares of vines that his grandfather, Marius Genton, had maintained.

-Drawing on the wealth of existing Savoyard varieties, the vineyards have been gradually enriched by new grape varieties.
+The vineyards have been gradually enriched by new grape varieties, drawing on the wealth of existing Savoyard varieties.

 It sounds quite remarkable that such conditions can lead to such excellent wines.
 Savoie has an average altitude of 1,500 metres, with 36 peaks reaching more than 3,500 metres.View Wines

-For many centuries, Frédéric et David’s family were agriculturalists in the rich Grésivaudan plain, producing cereals, nuts and fruits.
-They also had vineyards on the slopes of Mount Granier.
+For many centuries, Frédéric and David's family were agriculturalists in the rich Grésivaudan plain, producing grains, nuts and fruits.
+They also have vineyards on the slopes of Mount Granier.

 "Respect for nature and the environment has always been close to our hearts."